 ]]>

-Double Your Impact Before December 31
+Double Your Impact By December 31

 A generous member of our dude ranching community is matching every donation through December 31, which means your year-end gift to the Dude Ranch Foundation will go twice as far.